bernarditaried/webpage/english.md

 I am currently a member of the [Dark Energy Science Collaboration (DESC)](https://lsstdesc.org/) at the [Vera Rubin](https://www.lsst.org/) observatory.

 #### Hobbies
 I love taking pictures (you can see my [selection](http://bernarditaried.com/fotografia/)), talking, cooking and waking up early.
 I like to drink coffee with milk before going to the national stadium, where I throw javelin and train with my university team.
-My favorite fruit are bananas.
+My favorite fruit is banana.

 Feel free to email me: bernardita dot ried at ug dot uchile dot cl